 ***In order to comply with University of Calgary policy, all correspondence must be sent via your ucalgary.ca account

-WE WILL BE OFFERING THE FOLLOWING PROGRAM ADVISING OPTIONS:
+WE OFFER THE FOLLOWING PROGRAM ADVISING OPTIONS:

-Booked Appointments - 9am to 12pm: Monday, Tuesday, Wednesday and Friday
+Booked Appointments: 9am to 12pm: Monday, Tuesday, Wednesday and Friday

-To book an appointment with an advisor:
+Book an appointment with an advisor

-Email Advising Questions
+Email Advising Questions: